-The Nichi Bei Foundation Presents…
+The Nichi Bei Foundation Presents the sixth annual …

 A one-day film event commemorating the signing of Executive Order 9066, which set the wheels in motion to forcibly relocate some 120,000 persons of Japanese ancestry into American concentration camps during World War II.